Hawaii Community for a Clean Ocean

 Hilo, South Kohala and Kona

-In Hilo, there are 6 current monitoring sites: Richardsons, Carlsmith, Onekahakaha, Coconut Island, Hilo Bayfront and Honoli’i.
-In South Kohala there are 6: Hapuna N, Hapuna S, Waialea Bay N, Waialea Bay S, Secrets (Puakō) and Puakō #3 (Paniau).
-In Kona, there are 4: Honl’s Beach, Pine Trees, Keauhou Bay and Kamakahonu.
+In Hilo, there are 6 current monitoring sites: Richardsons, Carlsmith, Puhi Bay, Reeds Bay, and Coconut Island.
+In South Kohala there are 6: Hapuna N, Hapuna S, Waialea Bay N, Waialea Bay S, Secrets (Puakō) and Paniau (Puakō).
+In Kona, there are 5 all within Kahalu’u Bay.

 Advice from the Hawai'i DOH